 This little baby is a simplified task management and project planning system that gets everything done.
 Your startup is going to need a lot of planning in its teething stages and there’s no other online tool that gets the job done better.
 ProBaux allows you to create projects, assign team players, and create a sense of responsibility for your people to follow up and achieve results.
 It’s the only result based project management system out there and has a bunch of features you are definitely going to need.
 There’s an invoice function that keeps a tab of your accounts, a built-in CRM, that allows you to start building up your customer base, and a brilliantly well-managed calendar system that integrates deeply with your activity planner.
 ProBaux is what I call an all-in-one toolkit that every startup deserves.
 While all this is every startup’s dream come true, the real icing on the cake is it’s no bullshit pricing policy.
 Pay for what you want, however long you need it.
 No questions asked.

 This may sound clichéd but file storage is something you are going to need to manage very effectively.
-There are plenty of cloud storage devices out there but there’s nothing more capable of delivering first and third party integration solutions like Dropbox.
+There are plenty of cloud storage devices out there but there’s nothing more capable of delivering first and third-party integration solutions like Dropbox.
 With new features being released almost every fortnight, Dropbox has grown to become a name synonymous with every startup on the planet.
-It’s super-easy share features and privacy controls is what makes it the best among its plethora of competitors.
+It’s super-easy share features and privacy controls are what makes it the best among its plethora of competitors.
 You get to start off with a couple of gigs for free and then upgrade to $9/mo for a heck of a lot of storage.

 With these three tools in place, I can vouch that your startup will be more effective than ever.
-There are a bunch of other tools you may want to consider at a later stage but if you are just getting started, this is all that you need to be looking at: a simple and effective project management system, a file storage system and an email communication system.
-Master these tools and you got yourself a startup thats on the right track ahead.
+There are a bunch of other tools you may want to consider at a later stage but if you are just getting started, this is all that you need to be looking at: a simple and effective project management system, a file storage system, and an email communication system.
+Master these tools and you got yourself a startup that’s on the right track ahead.